 The travel expenses for members of the General Fraternity Headquarters Staff are the responsibility of the Executive Director and are subject to review by the Grand Quaestor.
 Undergraduate chapter visitation for the regular staff is an expense of the General Fraternity.
 However, chapters designated to receive additional discipline-related visits by staff may be required to bear the cost of such visits.
 In addition, special “need-based” visits, as requested by the Grand Praetor or the Executive Committee, may be charged to the chapter visited.
 Such request for this type of travel must be detailed in writing and made directly to the Executive Director by the Grand Praetor well in advance of the proposed visit.

-In the event an individual traveling for the Fraternity decides to use his own frequent flyer miles or hotel points, the Fraternity will not be able to reimburse expenses based on the use of those rewards.
+In the event an individual traveling for the Fraternity decides to use their frequent flyer miles or hotel points, the Fraternity will not be able to reimburse expenses based on the use of those rewards.

 In the spirit of Sigma Chi’s Alcohol and Drug Policy, the General Fraternity will not reimburse or pay for any alcoholic beverages under any circumstances.